mesosphere/marathon/docs/articles/service-groups.md

 }
 ```

-This is a JSON representation of the application group tree (the example omits service definition details for brevity).
+This is a JSON representation of the service group tree (the example omits service definition details for brevity).
 Note that [apps](apps.md) and [pods](pods.md) are held separately (mostly for historic reasons).
 There is also a `dependencies` field which is explained below.

 ## How can I use service groups?